.

 The Jungle Zone at Jungceylon Phuket

 People come here to shop, and it is a great hideaway when it rains in Phuket or when the heat becomes unbearable!
-In case you were wondering, Jungceylon is the name given to Phuket Island 100 years ago.
+In case you were wondering, Jungceylon was the name given to Phuket Island by early traders, dating back to 1511.
+See our full guide to things to do in Phuket for more.

 No Events